ranasl62/boo---nodejs/README.md

 - **Comments**
     - `POST /comments`: Create a new comment.
-    - `GET /comments/:profileId`: Get comments for a specific profile.
+    - `GET /comments/:profileId`: Get comments for a specific profile with filter or without filter.

 - **Likes**
     - `POST /comments/:commentId/like`: Like/Unlike a comment.